Irritable Bowel Syndrome (IBS)Skip to the navigation

 Health Tools help you make wise health decisions or take action to improve your health.

-- Eating (though no particular foods have been associated with IBS).
+- Eating (though no particular foods have been linked with IBS).

 - Hormonal changes, such as during the menstrual cycle.